ponycode/pony-config/README.md

 ### file( *filepath* )

-Configuration files are JSON files, and their contents are loaded to the root config object.
-If the file doesn't exist it will be ignored.
+Applies the contents of a `JSON` file found at the filepath.
+If the file doesn't exist the config is unchanged.

 ### env( *path*, *variable name* )

-Variables from process.env can be accessed by name, and stored using the dot path.
+Variables from process.env can be accessed by name, and their contents stored at the given key path.
 If the environmnet variable isn't found, the config is unchanged.

 ```javascript